Post-Capitalist-Labs/.github/profile/README.md

 - **Model Iteration:** Refining economic models like our council economy model.
 - **Cryptoeconomic Research:** Advancing the field of post-capitalist cryptoeconomics.

-### Join Us in Building Post-Capitalist Worlds!
+### Join Us: Be Part of the Revolution!
+Post-Capitalist Labs is a staunch advocate of open-source principles.
+We firmly believe in the power and potential of community-driven, collaborative projects.
+As an open-source initiative, we encourage contributions from everyone who shares our vision and values.
+Our project thrives on the collective effort of volunteers who dedicate their time, skills, and passion to foster a post-capitalist future.
+Currently, we are an all-volunteer effort, and we greatly value the dedication and contributions of each member in our community.

-We're looking for passionate individuals to contribute in various capacities:
+We are on the lookout for passionate individuals to join us in various capacities:

-- **Non-Technical Roles:**
-  - Contribute to our R&D by writing, producing, and publishing content about our protocols, models, theories, and vision.
-  - Engage with and help grow post-capitalist communities and movements.
+- Non-Technical Roles: Contribute to our R&D by writing, producing, and publishing content about our protocols, models, theories, and vision.
+Engage with and help grow post-capitalist communities and movements.
-- **Technical Roles:**
-  - Clone our repositories, implement your ideas, and submit pull requests.
-'Good first issues' will be highlighted for newcomers.
+- Technical Roles: Clone our repositories, implement your ideas, and submit pull requests.
+'Good first issues' are highlighted for newcomers.

 Let's collaborate to reshape the world for the better!